List of Quality Comics characters: 711

 After two years of adventures Daniel Dyce was killed by the mobster Oscar Jones.
-The hero Destiny sees this take place, and starts his crime fighting career when #711 died, replacing his feature in Police Comics.
+The hero Destiny sees this take place, and starts his crime fighting career when 711 died, replacing his feature in Police Comics.

-Like many early comic book heroes, #711 did not wear a traditional costume but rather was modeled after the traditional pulp magazine heroes.
-He wore a green cape, a brown business suit, and a wide-brimmed fedora which cast his eyes in shadow. #711's trademark was a calling card made of a mirror with bars painted over it; when an unlucky criminal would look at the card, they would see themselves behind bars.
+Like many early comic book heroes, 711 did not wear a traditional costume but rather was modeled after the traditional pulp magazine heroes.
+He wore a green cape, a brown business suit, and a wide-brimmed fedora which cast his eyes in shadow.
+711's trademark was a calling card made of a mirror with bars painted over it; when an unlucky criminal would look at the card, they would see themselves behind bars.

-Brenner replaced #711 with a new hero — a mysterious figure who discovers that he has the powers of clairvoyance and teleportation, and uses them to bring 711's murderer to justice.
+Brenner replaced 711 with a new hero — a mysterious figure who discovers that he has the powers of clairvoyance and teleportation, and uses them to bring 711's murderer to justice.
 The new hero christens himself "Destiny", and continues the series.

 Following the Golden Age, many of the Quality Comics characters were purchased by DC Comics, while others lapsed into the public domain.
-DC has used #711 only once in their publications, a Millennium Edition reprint of his first appearance.
+DC has used 711 only once in their publications, a Millennium Edition reprint of his first appearance.

 Abdul the Arab

-Abdul the Arab first appeared in Smash Comics #1.
-Abdul is a Arab sheikh who is aligned with the British intelligence agencies in the Middle East.
+Abdul the Arab first appeared in Smash Comics #1 (August 1939).
+Abdul is an Arab sheikh who is aligned with the British intelligence agencies in the Middle East.
 He was originally created by Vernon Henkel.

+Ace of Space

+The Ace of Space first appeared in Feature Comics #38 (November 1940).

+Angles O'Day

+Angles O'Day first appeared in Ken Shannon #1 (October 1951).

+Archie Atkins

+Archie Atkins, Desert Scout first appeared in Military Comics #1 (August 1941).

+Arizona Ames / Arizona Raines

+Arizona Ames first appeared in Crack Western #63 (November 1949).
+His name was changed to Arizona Raines without explanation in issue #66 (May 1950).

+Atomictot

+Atomictot first appeared in All Humor Comics #2 (Summer 1946).

+The Barker

+Carnie Calahan was a circus barker who first appeared in National Comics #42 (May 1944).

+Betty Bates

+Betty Bates, Lady-at-Law first appeared in Hit Comics #4 (October 1940).
+She is a tough criminal defense attorney in 1940's New York who relied on unconventional (and dubiously legal) methods.
+She was notably one of the only female attorneys practicing at the time.

+Betty Bates in other media

+Elizabeth Bates appears in the Creature Commandos episode "Chasing Squirrels", voiced by Linda Cardellini.
+This version is Weasel's lawyer.

+Bill the Magnificent

+Bill the Magnificent first appeared in Hit Comics #25 (December 1942).